All Episodes

 We pay ordinary income taxes like everybody.

-She had so little experience with the media to begin with, because her parents had shielded her.
+She had so little experience with the media to begin with because her parents had shielded her.

-Because the media is a bunch of sycophants, and they always wanted to stay tight and close to the Clintons for access.
+They didn't want any media of her as she was growing up, and the media complied with that request because the media is a bunch of sycophants and they always wanted to stay tight and close to the Clintons for access.

-And Brian Williams on the NBC Nightly News in announcing it talks about how he has never seen somebody take to television so quickly with no experience.
+And Brian Williams on the NBC Nightly News, in announcing it, talks about how he has never seen somebody take to television so quickly with no experience.

 And she was paid.

-We now have learned that she was paid six hundred thousand dollars for this.
+We now have learned that she was paid $600,000 for this.

 And then the $600,000 was amortized, if you will.